Educational / Professional Organizations

 The UT Southwestern Medical School Psychiatry Club was formed in 1981.
 PsychSIG aims to build awareness about the discipline of psychiatry among medical students at UT Southwestern.
 We provide information about careers in psychiatry, introduce students to subfields within psychiatry, provide discussions and presentations on relevant topics in psychiatry, and help medical students make connections with both faculty and residents.
 We want to increase the awareness of the vibrancy and excitement of a career or an interest in psychiatry.

 |Nicholas George Jonesemail@example.com|

 Psychology Student Research Committee (SRC)

-Established in fall 2017, the SRC is a student-run organization that aims to enrich students’ research experiences by providing resources to facilitate student research, offering didactic opportunities, and broadening research collaborations through a team-based science approach.
+Established in fall 2017, the Psychology SRC is a student-run organization that aims to enrich students’research experiences by providing resources to facilitate research, offering didactic opportunities, and broadening research collaborations through a team-based science approach.

 Radiation Oncology Student Interest Group (ROSIG)

-Established in spring 2010 to expose UT Southwestern medical students to the field of Radiation Oncology, the organization features shadowing opportunities, lunch lectures, and research development in the Department of Radiation Oncology.
+Established in spring 2010 to expose UT Southwestern medical students to the field of radiation oncology, the organization offers shadowing opportunities, lunch lectures, and research development in the Department of Radiation Oncology.
 We strive to guide students’ interest in the field.

 Radiology Interest Group (RIG)

 Founded in 2005, RIG provides a first look into the field of radiology through lectures, panels, and interactive discussions with residents and radiologists describing everything from the various fields of radiology to how to become a radiologist and what that entails.